LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/moving-from-bi-to-rb.md

 ### Survey activity

-1. Go to: Shared reports > LE predefined dashboards > Survey activity dashboard
+1. Go to: Shared reports > predefined dashboards > Survey activity dashboard
 2. Selectors screen: Select the time frame for the report
 3. **DASHBOARD**: Survey activity dashboard - 1st tab (default tab)
 4. **GRID**: Survey activity grid - 2nd tab (move between panel by clicking on the blue dots at the bottom of the dashboard)

 ### Engagement activity

-1. Go to: Shared reports > LE predefined dashboards > Skill activity dashboard
+1. Go to: Shared reports > predefined dashboards > Skill activity dashboard
 2. Selectors screen: Select the time frame for the report
 3. **DASHBOARD**: Skill activity dashboard - 1st panel (default panel)
 4. **GRID**: Skill activity grid - 2nd panel (move between panel by selecting the 2nd blue dot at the bottom of the dashboard)